SoheebAmin/JavaFX_Consultancy_Scheduing_System/README.md

 ![Appointments Dashboard](/screen_shots/Appointments_Dashboard.png?raw=true "Appointments Dashboard")

 The appointments dashboard is templated from the customer dashboard, and also pulls data from MySQL the same way.
-It has has the same options of adding, modifying, and deleting.
+It has the same options of adding, modifying, and deleting.
 There is an option to display appointments by upcoming for the next week or month.
 This creates a list object list for that parameter and places the result in the tableview.

 ## Add Appointment